Erisks/KNN_Algorithm/KNN_Algorithm.md

     ## [1] 61.54

-*Based on this plot , K=5,4,and 1 yield the smallest test error rate.* *taking into account that the dataset is not big enough.I choose K=4 as the best number of neighbors for KNN in the prediction.* *The total accuracy of the model is 97.43%, making it the best model.* *The classification result based on K=4 is shown in the following the scatter plot.*
+*Based on this plot , K=5,4,and 1 yield the smallest test error rate.* *taking into account that the dataset is not big enough.I choose K=4 as the best number of neighbors for KNN in the prediction.*

+*The classification result based on K=4 is shown in the following the scatter plot.*

 ``` r
 #scatter plot flea beetle prediction